 Theatre is a wonderful, educational escape – one that people in today’s hectic world desperately need.

 Have New Experiences

 It’s been said that, when you read a book, you “travel” to new places.
 The same can be said for the theatre.

 In fact, one of the great benefits of theatre is that it enables you to experience different places and different situations.

 These might be situations you’d never find yourself in real life, which engages your mind to think about what you do or how you’d act given the same situation.

 Or, a performance might showcase things you can relate to, which causes you to think about how you might have handled a situation differently or why you handled it the way you did.

 The mind is made for experience and thought, and theatre easily provides both of these things to you in a convenient, comfortable package.
-You sit in a dark room for a couple of hours, and you walk away from a wiser, more experienced human.
+You enjoy the movie theatre seat in a dark room for a couple of hours, and you walk away from it a wiser, more experienced human.
 That’s a pretty amazing trade-off!

 Theatre is a great thing, and viewing it regularly can add many benefits to your life.
 So, even if it takes some sacrifice to enjoy the advantages that theatre offers, remember that it’s well worth it.
 Think of it as an investment in yourself and the person you hope to be.
 What could be more important than that?